sreenikSS/mlpack-Tensorflow-Translator/README.md

   brew install protobuf
   ```

-- Then, install onnx in any directory
+- Then, install onnx in any easily accessible directory
   (here, everything is done in the Downloads folder).

   ```bash